 Spotlights & LED Bars

 Stay out of trouble by having a battery charger, a jump starter, a solar panel, a fuse box, a full set of spark plugs and an isolator kit.
-When traversing sand, deep mud and rocks, it’s best to have the right electrical accessories to fix any problem immediately.
+When traversing sand, deep mud and rocks, it’s best to have the right electrical accessories to make sure your devices stay charged.
+There really is nothing worse when the speaker dies when your hanging out with friends, or when the winch cuts out at the worst possible moment during a recovery.
+A reliable 12v system is a make or break on a trip in our opinion.
+Don't miss the perfect shot because you couldn't charge the drone batteries.
+Check out our blog on how to set up the ultimate 12v system that won't break the bank.

 Rear Wheel Bag

 Make sure your survival kit is complete before heading off into the Outback.
-Some of the essentials include tools like a wrench, work gloves, a map, a flashlight, a foldable shovel, a fire extinguisher, a hatchet and food and water.
-These may seem like a lot, but more is better.
+Some of the essentials include tools like a wrench, work gloves, a map, a rechargeable headtorch, a foldable shovel, a fire extinguisher, a hatchet, food and water.
+These may seem like a lot, but there is one thing you should never skimp on and that is safety.
 You don’t want to get struck in the middle of nowhere without anything to make the situation better.
+If you are travelling in a 4WD with big tyres, it's likely you will be tempted to take on harder tracks.
+We wouldn't leave home without a high lift jack and neither should you.
+We've been caught out on some muddy, technical tracks before and wish we brought the base plate as well.
+Soft mud does not make the best grounding to change a tyre.

 Winching Accessory Kit

-Don’t forget to bring winches, wire winch cables, tree-saver straps, a snatch block and winch controls, so you can remove your rig from sticky situations.
-This kit is for self recovery while off road.
+Don’t forget to install your winch, wire winch cables, tree-saver straps, a snatch block and winch controls, so you can remove your rig from sticky situations.
+This recovery kit includes everything you need to perform a self recovery while off road.
+We've dedicated an entire blog to the best recovery gear and tips we've picked up up so far, check it out to see exactly what you need to be unstoppable in the outback.

 Here at Outback Equipment, we can help you get the most out of your 4WD action.
 Our catalogue consists of a broad range of items, which ranges from towing equipment to 4×4 recovery accessories and camping tools.
-Contact us today, so we can discuss your off road driving needs.
+Contact us today, so we can discuss your off road driving needs or head to our 4x4 category to browse the largest range of 4WD accessories you'll find anywhere.